 Another important aspect in establishing operating principles is for teachers to provide a structure and establish a frequency for communication and feedback with students and parents.
 In the past, teachers would communicate through grades, report cards, phone calls, or parent meetings at specific points throughout the year Providing continuous feedback to students on a daily basis instead provides more specific, meaningful and productive feedback that leads to higher growth over time.

 Fisher and Frey (2011) explain that feedback must be timely, understandable, and actionable.
-It’s crucial that teachers give timely feedback throughout the problem solving process, both in small groups and in individual conversations, and not just on a concluding assessment.
+It’s crucial that teachers give timely feedback throughout the problem-solving process, both in small groups and in individual conversations, and not just on a concluding assessment.
 This communication ensures students have time to react to and implement the feedback through revisions.
 The specific or understandable nature of feedback ensures that students know exactly what parts of their reasoning need revision or what parts of their solution path contain inaccuracies.
 Actionable feedback ensures students can take an objective view of teacher or student feedback and immediately make changes.
-It’s important language isn’t vague or praising a student for a right answer.
-This is the appropriate tiime for clear, direct input, not praise or vague statements.
+It’s important language isn’t vague or praising a student for the right answer.
+This is the appropriate time for clear, direct input, not praise or vague statements.
 Affirmation is important, but a separate part aspect of feedback.

 Thought should be given to how feedback is delivered.
 Is it in conversation?
-If working in an google doc will the teacher provide comments in the document itself or in another creative platform?
+If working in a google doc will the teacher provide comments in the document itself or in another creative platform?
 How often are academic or learning conferences held?
 Will feedback take precedence over grades?
 Will students be encouraged to reflect on feedback and how?
 These are structures, and expectations, that a teacher would explicitly communicate to students.

-Responsibility is a very important principle in the classroom..
+Responsibility is a very important principle in the classroom.
 Responsible behaviors include showing how they arrived at the solution, showing work, recording their reflections, and being open about their creative processes.
 Teachers must communicate to students that expectations of responsibility are non-negotiable by setting expectations early, making requirements clear, telling students how they will be evaluated and given feedback, sharing rubrics at the beginning of projects, and asking students to set goals.
 This clarity encourages students to take an ownership stake in their learning, while teachers create the best conditions for learning.
 If a student produces work that doesn’t meet expectations as measured by a rubric, it’s the responsibility of the teacher and the student to determine why it doesn’t meet expectations and develop a plan for the student to revise work in order meet or exceed expectations.
 Part of ensuring responsibility is making sure that students feel valued in the class.
 Responsibility isn’t compliance or a rule, but a mutually agreed upon operating principle based on the ultimate goal of having students succeed to learn at the highest levels.

 Creating a student-centric classroom doesn’t mean we advocate chaos or de-emphasize high expectations.
-It does mean we provide a fun, positive, and safe learning environment to help students think, learn, collaborate, and create in new and previously unimagined way.
+It does mean we provide a fun, positive, and safe learning environment to help students think, learn, collaborate, and create in a new and previously unimagined way.

 Frey, N., & Fisher, D. (2011).
 The formative assessment action plan: Practical steps to more successful teaching and learning.
 Alexandria, Virginia USA: ASCD